source-academy/frontend/public/externalLibs/sound/README.md

 ```
 (get_wave(sound))(get_duration(sound) + t) === 0
 ```
-for any number `t` > 0, regardless what the original wave of the sound returns for `t`.
+for any number `t` > 0, regardless what the original wave of the Sound returns for `t`.
 The wave will simply return 0 when the duration is up.
-This Sound discipline will make your tasks a lot easier.
-Sound processing library for Source Academy.
+This Sound discipline removes the need to change the wave function when the duration of a Sound changes.